“We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.” Henry Ward Beecher

 “Can you look without the voice in your head commenting, drawing conclusions, comparing, or trying to figure something out?”
 Eckhart Tolle

-Reflecting on the reasons we have the need to judge is a conflicted task that many of us do not engage in.
+Reflecting on the reasons we need to judge is a conflicted task that many of us do not engage in.
 Our judgments are based on questionable information.
-The golden rule of thinking before speaking has been totally ignored in preference of “truth” as we perceive it and that is the key.
-What we might perceive as truth is not what another believes is honesty.
-Our opinions differ and we can debate until the morrow who is more or less correct and never agree on the answer.
+The golden rule of thinking before speaking has been ignored in preference of “truth” as we perceive it, and that is the key.
+What we might understand as truth is not what another believes is honesty.
+Our opinions differ, and we can debate until the morrow who is more or less correct and never agree on the answer.
 Is it boiling down to allowing judgments to fall away?
 Is it time to rethink what we thought was working?
 Is it working when it suits our needs and desires?
 Do judgments appear to be elusive and up to the person doing the assessments?

-I am one of the most opinionated people I know and I am aware of how many times my judgments were off base or biased or self promoting.
+I am one of the most opinionated people I know, and I am aware of how many times my judgments were off base or biased or self-promoting.
 I am not sure now if anyone or anything can deliver an unbiased opinion.
-Once we announce a ruling on a person object or idea we maintain the ruling. we make poor rulings but never go back to correct it or acknowledge it.
+Once we announce a ruling on a person’s object or idea, we maintain the ruling.
+We make poor rulings but never go back to correct it or acknowledge it.
 What we perceive as the truth can change on any given day.
-We use the excuses of people things or circumstances change but is that the whole truth?
+We use the excuses of people’s things, or circumstances change but is that the whole truth?

 I see it more as not having all of the facts on any given day or time.
-The facts change which hardly makes them facts We don’t have all of the information on any person place or thing to form opinions yet we do it anyway.
+The facts change, which hardly makes them facts.
+We don’t have all of the information on any person’s place or thing to form opinions, yet we do it anyway.
 Kids are one group of individuals we rule on and sometimes make difficult for kids to break out of their assigned molds.
-We group them and observe our false proofs and ignore any truths that differ from our own thoughts.
+We group them and observe our false proofs and ignore any truths that differ from our thoughts.
 Making mistakes is part of living is discovering the world and forming deductions.
 Do we remember how once people thought the world was round?
-As we gain more knowledge our ideas and opinions change.
+As we gain more knowledge, our ideas and opinions change.
 Our ideas are painted with different strokes.
 Kids grow and discover why some things may not be right, fair, or appropriate.
-I always used to say you can’t teach algebra to a kindergartener but when the kindergartener grows up you can.
+I always used to say you can’t teach algebra to a kindergartener, but when the kindergartener grows up, you can.

 Maybe that is how God sees us.
-We are immature in his eyes and we need time to grow experience the world and accept why there is good bad or indifference.
-God does not judge he just gives us time to explore and understand what is not obvious or simple to see.
+We are immature in his eyes, and we need time to grow to experience the world and accept why there is good bad or indifferent.
+God does not judge.
+He just gives us time to explore and understand what is not obvious or simple to see.
 Do you get tired of listening to those people who tell you I did this or that or I would do this and would never do that?
-I remember thinking one day that if my kids were starving I would steal if I had to in order to feed them.
+I remember thinking one day that if my kids were starving, I would steal if I had to feed them.
 Unless we have been there or done that we can’t say what we would think or do.
-If we were never poor we can’t know what that feels like.
+If we were never poor, we can’t know what that feels like.
 We can’t all know what it is like to be rich if that has never been the case.

 On the other side are people who expect to be immediately understood.
 That is not forthcoming without thought and reason.
-It takes time for all of us to learn we are or should be working together to see the other side and cope with all thoughts again to find answers not guilt or blame.
-Until we get out of that mode of blame guilt jealousy and fault we leave little room for growth.
+It takes time for all of us to learn we are or should be working together to see the other side and cope with all thoughts again to find answers, not guilt or blame.
+Until we get out of that mode of blame guilt jealousy and fault, we leave little room for growth.
 There is truth found on both sides of an argument if we honestly look at it.
-Dump the judgments from your own mind and you can move your mind faster towards greater understanding and healing.
+Dump the judgments from your mind, and you can move your mind faster towards greater understanding and healing.

 “Whoever undertakes to set himself up as a judge of Truth and Knowledge is shipwrecked by the laughter of the gods.”
 Edmund Burke